FoxChris99/ANN_challenge/README.md

 | Dropout |           0.2 |
 | Output  |             8 |

-Transfer learning and fine tuning of Xception, VGG-16, EfficientNetB6 pre-trained on ImageNet With this approach we push the accuracy score up to 85%.
+With Transfer learning and fine tuning of Xception, VGG-16, EfficientNetB6 pre-trained on ImageNet we push the accuracy score up to 85%.